xieweiAlex/English_Learning/words-review.md

 For many years the West has looked **askance** at the science coming out of China. -
 Suffering animals should be **humanely** **euthanized** on the farm. -
 she was **hypnotized** by the **mellow tone** of his voice. -
-It’s **obnoxious**.
-The way they lie and cheat and **meddle**.
-The way they condescend and argue.
-They get in our way.
-They pick fights.
-They do all sorts of things we hate. -
 The experience was something he had tried to **expunge** from his memory. -
 It **strikes a tone** of **irreverence** and sarcasm that teenagers often appreciate. -
 The **plaintiff** can now more clearly show **culpability**. -